softwareguru/airflowsummit-website/content/speakers/_index.md

 ---

-### We are in the process of confirming speakers and sessions.
-Meet our confirmed speakers so far.
+### Meet our speakers for this edition of Airflow Summit.